luigiserrantoni/ionic-bluetooth-serial-example/README.md

 - Translated comments in english
 - Removed @angular/http module (already use @angular/common/http)
 - Modified form submit action to sendMessage(message) in bluetooth.page.html
+- Layot change in bluetooth.page.html: separated the items in different sections

 To be done...